filecoin-project/lotus/documentation/en/local-dev-net.md

 ./lotus-storage-miner run --nosync
 ```

-If all went well, you will have your own local lotus network running!
+If all went well, you will have your own local Lotus Devnet running.